When you think about self-care ideas, what comes to your mind?

 Give or receive a hug

-A simple thing as giving or receiving a hug is something which instantly warms up the soul, both yours and the person’s you’re hugging with.
+A simple thing as giving or receiving a hug is something that instantly warms up the soul, both yours and the person you’re hugging with.

-It could be your partner, a child, family member, a friend, or even your pet.
+It could be your partner, a child, a family member, a friend, or even your pet.

 Are you alone at the moment?

 You can actually hug anything and you’ll feel better.

 (as an example, ever tried hugging a tree?
 Am I the only one who did this at some point in time?!
 Impossible!)